Harrisburg University Accelerator business receives patent for “Smart Data” technology

 By using some of the resources and connections that Harrisburg University offers, Hacker grew his business – and the arrival of his patent in September is a symbol of his innovation in technology.

 “We’re proud of Andrew’s accomplishments and are honored to have him as a valuable member of Harrisburg University,” said HU President Dr. Eric Darr.
-“MistIQ’s patent shows the community that the University supports local people doing great things, and it gives our students a great example of what you they can accomplish in the growing field of technology.”
+“MistIQ’s patent shows the community that the University supports local people doing great things, and it gives our students a great example of what you can accomplish in the growing field of technology.”

 A growing relationship with HU